stat545ubc-2021/KatieTM_MDA/MDA.md

-Before diving into exploring the *vancouver\_trees* dataset I read through the [dataset documentation](https://opendata.vancouver.ca/explore/dataset/street-trees/information/?disjunctive.species_name&disjunctive.common_name&disjunctive.height_range_id) to get a clearer understanding of what the different variable are and how the data was collected.
+Before diving into exploring the *vancouver\_trees* dataset I read through the [dataset documentation](https://opendata.vancouver.ca/explore/dataset/street-trees/information/?disjunctive.species_name&disjunctive.common_name&disjunctive.height_range_id) to get a clearer understanding of what the different variables are and how the data was collected.

 I will also load the dataset into my R environment, renaming it to the